How to reduce your energy bills

 If you do decide to switch, your new provider will take care of the entire process for you, within 21 days and with no disruption to your energy supply.
 These rules are all part of the market opening up and welcoming competition - and this is great news for consumers who can now enjoy hassle-free switching whenever they want a better deal.

-Becoming more energy efficient
+Become more energy efficient at home

 As well as switching energy suppliers, saving on your actual energy consumption should be your main focus when looking to cut your electric bills or gas bills.
 Here are our top tips on how to cut your electricity and gas usage, and save yourself some serious cash as a result.